East Coast Park: Parkland Green

+Parkland Green opened in September 2014 and is also a popular spot for pet lovers especially on weekends.

 Bedok Jetty

 Bedok Jetty is the longest fishing jetty—250 m—in Singapore.
 It is located in Area F of East Coast Park.

 It is the most popular jetty for fishing in Singapore, but it is also frequented by cyclists, rollerbladers, joggers or park visitors since it is part of the East Coast Park.

 Bedok Jetty was originally built by a local businessman Mr Yap Swee Hong at a cost of $1.5 million in 1966.
 He did this to facilitate the importation of scrap metal from the Americans who were engaged in the Vietnam war at the time.
 It was built in the reclaimed land of East Coast under the East Coast reclamation.
 It was used by the Singapore Armed Forces in 1975 to receive the refugees after the surrender of Saigon to the North Vietnamese forces.
 An SAF Field Hospital was deployed to Bedok Jetty to provide first aid and other essential medical services to all Singapore bound refugee boats fleeing South Vietnam following the fall of Saigon in 1975.

 In the 1980s, the jetty became popular among fishing enthusiasts.
 However, by 1988, it was in a poor state, with The Straits Times noting its corroded railings and cracked support beams.
 In March that year, the Public Works Department closed the jetty for a $1.1 million facelift, consisting of repairs to the jetty's deck and supports.